 Best-in-Class AP Solution Feature Notes |

-Match product receipts to invoice lines with three-way matching policy |
+Match product receipts to invoice lines with a three-way matching policy |

 This is a welcomed feature.
 If an invoice arrives before the goods, which is often the case, the system can do the matching automatically when the goods arrive. |

-This feature is widely adopted amongst best-in-class solutions and is only one of several features that enable a completely touchless matching process. |
+This feature is widely available among best-in-class solutions and is only one of the several features that enable a completely touchless matching process. |

 Pre-validating vendor invoice posting